 Vijay Kanawade is conferred with the prestigious SERB Science and Technology Award for Research (SERB-STAR), instituted by the SERB, Govt. of India, to recognize and reward outstanding performance of Principal Investigators (PIs) of SERB Projects.

-Mathew Sebastian is attending European Geophysical Union (EGU) meeting in Vienna, Austria (23-28 April 2023).
+Mathew Sebastian is attending the European Geophysical Union (EGU) meeting in Vienna, Austria (23-28 April 2023).

 Aninda Bhattacharya's paper on "opposite trends in heat waves and cold waves over India" appeared in JESS (LINK).